chnyda/taikungoclient/client/docs/ProjectActionUpdateDto.md

 HasEstimatedTime returns a boolean if a field has been set.

-### SetEstimatedTimeNil

-`func (o *ProjectActionUpdateDto) SetEstimatedTimeNil(b bool)`

- SetEstimatedTimeNil sets the value for EstimatedTime to be an explicit nil

-### UnsetEstimatedTime
-`func (o *ProjectActionUpdateDto) UnsetEstimatedTime()`

-UnsetEstimatedTime ensures that no value is present for EstimatedTime, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)